Expression

 ys = xs.map(lambda x: x * 100).filter(lambda x: x > 100).fold(lambda s, x: s + x, 0)

-for type checking since mypy may have problems inferring types through
+since mypy may have problems inferring types through larger pipelines.

 Functional syntax

-operations on new lines.
-The functional syntax is great to use together
+lines.
+The functional syntax is great to use together with pylance/pyright.

 from expression import pipe